Trumpetfish - Dive And Relax

 As with many other species, reproduction involves the release of eggs and sperm into the water column, with pelagic larvae.
 Juveniles develop in the epipelagic zone, later moving to coral reefs.

-If you'd love a chance to spot Trumpetfish on one of our daily Koh Lanta diving trips then send us an email to info@diveandrelax.com.
+If you'd love a chance to spot Trumpetfish on one of our daily high season diving trips from Koh Lanta then send us an email to info@diveandrelax.com.

 Book online to save 10% on dive trips and scuba courses on Koh Lanta.